jslefche/sem_book/docs/07-Latent_variables.md

 To start, the standardized $\gamma = 0.590$, which is different than the $\gamma = 0.608$ we obtained when incorporating measurement error on $x$, but also different than the standardized coefficient from a simple linear regression $b = 0.544$.

-The error variance on $\eta$ ($\zeta = 0.652$) is also lower than the unexplained variance from the linear regression ($1 - R^2 = 0.704$), but higher than in the latent variable model incorpoting error on $x$ ($\zeta = 0.630$).
+The error variance on $\eta$ ($\zeta = 0.652$) is also lower than the unexplained variance from the linear regression ($1 - R^2 = 0.704$), but higher than in the latent variable model incorporating error on $x$ ($\zeta = 0.630$).

-The *unstandardized coefficient*, however, is unchanged: $\beta = 0.792$.
-This is in contrast to the earlier latent variable model, where the unstandardized estimate was 0.989.

-Thus, we see that incorporating measurement error in endogenous latent variables resolves some of the downward bias in the unstandardized coefficient and error variance, but not the unstandardized coefficient.
-This difference emphasizes the need to report both standardized and unstandardized coefficients when constructing a path model!
-(Other justifications are discussed in the chapter on path coefficients.)
+Thus, we see that incorporating measurement error in endogenous latent variables resolves *some* of the downward bias in the unstandardized coefficient and error variance.

-For the moment, latent variables are restricted to covariance-based SEM, although we are working to extend some concepts using the piecewise framework. *lavaan*, however, provides an easier, robust framework that easily extends to multi-indicator latent variables, and so we will use it from here on out.
+For the moment, latent variables are restricted to covariance-based SEM, although new work by Shipley and Douma have extended latent variable modeling to a graph theoretic approachk.
+For the time being, however, *lavaan*  provides an easier, robust framework that easily extends to multi-indicator latent variables, and so we will use it from here on out.

 ## Multi-indicator Latent Variables

 Accounting for measurement error requires some estimate of reliability.
-Often, we don't *have* a measure of reliability, because we don't design our experiments to obtain one.
-In such cases, it might be recommended to revert to a non-latent variable approach where the path coefficients are simpy regression coefficients that don't incorporate any measurement error.
+Often, we don't *have* a measure of reliability, because we don't design our experiments to repeatedly sample the indicator variable to obtain one.
+In such cases, it might be recommended to revert to a non-latent variable approach where the path coefficients are simlpy regression coefficients that don't incorporate any measurement error.

 Another solution is to incorporate multiple indicator variables to provide a different measure of reliability.
 In this case, the correlation is not derived from multiple samples of the same indicator, but *among* indicators.
-It also acts as a check against indicators that do not inform the latent variable, as such variables will provide low reliability estimates.
+It also acts as a check against indicators that do not inform the latent variable, as such variables will provide low reliability estimates because they are (presumably) not being generated by that same underlying latent variable.

 This approach also provides a conceptual advantage: we often choose a single indicator as a surrogate for a latent concept (e.g., body mass for body size).
 Including more indicators helps to generalize this phenomenon by testing that the result is not an impact of the choice of any single indicator.